Belfry of Tielt

 Expansions in the 16th and 17th centuries

-The first floor of the hall was also converted into an open gallery, which gave the building a more accessible and elegant character.
+Around 1620, the tower was crowned by Romain De Caigny and the Tielt belfry received its typical Renaissance campanile tower.
+The first floor of the tower is also converted into an open gallery, which gives the building an accessible and elegant character to this day.

 The Carillon and preservation of the Belfry

-This carillon, with thirty bells, emphasized the importance of the belfry as a ceremonial space.
+In 1773, the belfry receives a full-fledged carillon, cast by the famous Bruges bell-founder Georges Duméry.
+This carillon, originally consisting of thirty bells, emphasizes the importance of the belfry as a ceremonial space.

 Damage and restoration in the 20th Century